XProtocol Litepaper

 How do I export my operator wallet's private key?

 ./runner.linux.amd64 export.
-Be sure to update to the latest version to access this command.
+Be sure to update to the to access this command.